Amalda/GettingandCleaningData/UCI HAR Code Book.md

 4. Labels the data set with descriptive names appropriately;
 	- underscores and brackets () are removed.
-	- all feature names (attributes) and activity names are converted to lower case Then it merges the 10299x66 data frame containing features with 10299x1 data frames containing activity labels and subject IDs into a 10299x68 data frame.
+	- all feature names (attributes) and activity names are converted to lower case.
+	--> Then it merges the 10299x66 data frame containing features with 10299x1 data frames containing activity labels and subject IDs into a 10299x68 data frame.
 The result will be exposed into a file named: cleanData.txt

 5. The script creates a 2nd independent tidy data set with the average of each measurement for each activity